Neunerlei/dbg/README.md

 The library supports the usage of dedicated config files.
 The files are plain PHP files with the name: `dbg.config.php` that are designed to execute either the `\Neunerlei\Dbg\Dbg::hooks()->addListener()` (for hooks) or the `\Neunerlei\Dbg\Dbg::config()` function (for configuration).
 Those files can easily be added to your .gitignore file, so you can configure your local development environment without affecting the production environment.
 The files are loaded from the directories of the following server variables:

-- `$_ENV['DOCUMENT_ROOT']`
+- `$_ENV['DOCUMENT_ROOT']` (Including all its parent directories)
 - `$_ENV['DDEV_COMPOSER_ROOT']`
 - `$_ENV['PWD']`
 - `$_ENV['DBG_CONFIG_DIR']` (Loaded from an environment variable)

-Pro tip: The `dbg.config.php` can also be stored in a subdirectory (called: `.dbg`) of the above directories, to allow easier `.gitignore` handling.
+Pro tip: The `dbg.config.php` can also be stored in a subdirectory (called: `.dbg`) of the above directories, to allow easier `.gitignore` handling (If stored in the directory, the file can also be called `.dbg/config.php`).

 ## Functions